reidrac/pysdl2-harness/README.md

 game.loop()
 ```

-See `harness.py` docstrings for a complete list of classes and methods.
+See `harness` module docstrings for a complete list of classes and methods.

 There's an example game in `example.py`.